thomaspaysac/stagnant-sys/README.md

 **I'm a part-time fullstack developer, and when I don't work or code my main hobbies include music, books and video games.**

 - I'm currently finishing The Odin Project curriculum to learn web development,
-- I speak french and english and I'm looking for opportunities to start my career as a web developer.
+- I speak french and english and I'm looking for opportunities to start my career as a professional web developer.

 ---